Best Turkey Basting Recipe

 Should You Rinse a Raw Turkey?

-The USDA recommends that turkeys should not be rinsed.
+The USDA recommends that turkeys not be rinsed.
 They say rinsing a turkey can spread poultry juices and contaminate kitchen surfaces, utensils, and other foods.

 How to Carve a Turkey